01-edu/Branch-Blockchain/Quest9 Exploring blockchains/privateNetwork/README.md

 - It must use the QBFT consensus algorithm
 - Chain id must be set to 2222
 - blocktime must be set to 2 seconds
-- the Lending Platform must be deployed on the network
+- the napping cats platform must be deployed on the network
-- The keys to the owner(s) of the Lending Platform must be stored in a file called `keys.json`
+- The keys to the owner(s) of the napping cats Platform must be stored in a file called `keys.json`
-- A script must be provided to launch the network using the data in the node folders
+- A script must be provided to launch the network using the data in the node folders and deploy napping cats
+- Documentation must explain how to launch the network and the showcase web interface.

 The final project should have the following structure

 ```console
 Network/
 ├── NodeA